ElderTrump/ElderTrump.github.io/_pages/about.md

 ---
 ## Research Interests ##
-<font size=3> My research interests lie in the interdisciplinary research of <b>Computational Sciences</b> and <b>Urban Systems</b>, concentrating on the optimal designs and operations to enable the future smart grid and power systems with higher reliability, better economic performance and lower caron-emissions.
-Technically, the analytical perspectives include the game theory, optimization, and machine learnings.
-My Email address is lcb20 AT mails.tsinghua.edu.cn, feel free to contact me！</font>
+<font size=3> My research interests lie in the interdisciplinary research of <b>Computational Sciences</b> and <b>Urban Systems</b>, concentrating on the designs and operations to enable the future smart grid and power systems with higher reliability, better economic performance, and lower carbon emissions.
+Technically, we analyze the problems from the perspectives of game theory, optimization, and machine learnings.
+My Email address is lcb20 AT mails.tsinghua.edu.cn, feel free to contact me！!</font>

 ---
 ## News ##